juSt-jeLLy/Not1inch/README.md

 ---

-## 1. About Not1uinch
+## 1. About Not1inch

 This project extends the **1inch Fusion+** protocol on **Sui**, featuring:

 - Competitive Dutch auctions
-- Partial fills via Merkle Trees
+- Partial fills
 - Multi-stage timelocks for secure swap execution

 ---